d-carrigg/SlackNetBlockBuilder/docs/add-set-remove.md

 - **Add<T>**: When you need to create blocks with properties that don't have dedicated extension methods
 - **Set**: When you need to modify element properties that aren't covered by existing extension methods
 - **Remove**: When updating existing messages or cleaning up dynamically generated content

-These methods provide full access to the underlying Slack Block Kit objects while maintaining the fluent builder pattern.